 The Master of Education degree in Special Education with an emphasis in dyslexia provides the opportunity for the student to become a specialist in the field of dyslexia and related learning differences.
 The program requires two years of graduate study, extensive practica teaching hours, and clinical teaching hours.

-Application for professional certification as a CALT requires the following:
+Professional certification as a LDT requires the following:

 A bachelor's degree from and accredited institution